cyberphone/doc/payments/paymenthandler.md

 after the user has acknowledged the payment request with a *PIN* or *biometric operation*.

-The `PaymentHandler` API on the other hand, effectively requires authorizations to be performed on a Web server.
+The `PaymentHandler` API on the other hand, effectively requires authorizations to be performed in a Web server based process.
 The integration between `PaymentHandler` and https://www.w3.org/TR/webauthn/ is currently undefined.

+&nbsp;

 V0.1, Anders Rundgren, 2019-10-04